 Almost 25% of the patents are valuable but remain ignored as they are non-core to the business of the owners.

 Many organizations still lack expertise or desired resources to efficiently execute their portfolio management programs.
 Even the most IP-savvy organizations involve third parties for objective validation, despite being equipped with in-house resources.
 Therefore, to ensure that organizations have a great patent portfolio management in place, they should opt for customized approaches for their specific business objectives.
 These approaches include monetizing patents at low budgets, monetizing patents in new market areas, amongst others.

 3. Utilizing Information Beyond Patents for Holistic Contribution to Business Strategy

-IP departments in almost 55% of the companies struggle to stay relevant to business and want to contribute directly to business strategy.
+IP departments in almost 55% of the companies struggle to stay relevant to business.
+They want to contribute directly to business strategy.

-Relying only on the patent information makes it very challenging for an IP practitioner to get a complete picture of the domain.
+Relying only on the patent information is challenging for an IP practitioner to get a complete picture of the domain.
 Hence, it is essential to identify novel approaches to cope with the current ecosystem and meet both IP & non-IP objectives of an organization.
-One such approach – the Landscape Analysis (also known as the Landscape report), which consists of information and not just data, is considered one of the best industry practices globally.
+One such approach – the Landscape Analysis (or Landscape report), which consists of information and not just data.
+It is considered one of the best industry practices globally.

 Adopting one or all of these best practices will ensure that your organization navigates the IP challenges facing your organization.
 But that’s not all!
-As a bonus, the guide offers domain-specific case studies that help in having an in-depth understanding through real-life applications as well as gauging the effectiveness of the said practices
+As a bonus, the guide offers domain-specific case studies that help in having an in-depth understanding through real-life applications.
+It also gauges the effectiveness of the said practices

 Click here to download the guide now and get a head start over others.